Jay-Adusumilli/JSCP/docs/config.md

 - `registry_url` (string, optional): Docker registry hostname (e.g., `localhost:5000`).
 If omitted, falls back to `REGISTRY_URL` env.
 - `project` (string, optional): Path segment used in the image tag (e.g., `myproject`).
 If omitted, falls back to `REGISTRY_PROJECT` env or defaults to `default`.
 - `repo_url` (string, optional): Full Git clone URL.
 If omitted, JCSP derives `https://github.com/<repo>.git` from `repo`.
+- `registry_insecure` (boolean, optional): Allow pushing to an insecure (HTTP) registry.
+Default: false.
+Can be overridden per‑pipeline.
 - `pipelines` (array, required): One or more pipeline definitions (see below).

 ## Pipeline schema